Sandeepgond/Webledger_Assignment/README.md

 - Users have a profile page where they can view their favorite recipes.
 - They can also delete recipes from their favorites(To be implemented later).

-## Technology Stack
+## Tech Stack Used
-- Frontend: React.js + Chakra-Ui
+- Frontend: React.js + Chakra-Ui + React-router-dom
 - Backend: Node.js (Express.js)
 - Database: MongoDB
-- Authentication: JWT (JSON Web Tokens)
+- Authentication: JWT (JSON Web Token)
 - API Integration: Spoonacular API for recipe data

 ## Project Structure

 ## Installation